syslog-ng/syslog-ng.github.io/doc/_doc-guide/README.md

 ## Basic rules, conventions we try to follow

-The full set of conventions, build details, and infrastructure notes lives in the agent instruction files of the repository.
+The full set of conventions, build details, and infrastructure notes lives in the agent instruction files of the repository, and -- in human-readable form with further examples -- in the Jekyll extensions, plug-ins, and Self made helper tools pages.\
 The points below are the day-to-day essentials for human contributors.

 ### Page metadata (frontmatter)